Moving On from R22

 System Conversion Can Be Time Consuming And Expensive

 If you have an HVAC system that runs on the R22 refrigerant and is considering perhaps converting the unit to an approved refrigerant, like R-407C for instance, the cost of doing so may be more than it would replace the unit outright.
 Jeff Conley, GreenBox Heating and Air’s Director of Operations offers his expertise concerning unit transition and units that are leaking R22.
 “There are some new ‘drop-in’ replacement refrigerants out there, but the process isn’t exactly ‘drop in.’
 In order to add the drop-in replacement refrigerant, the existing R22 has to be recovered and the system evacuated beforehand.
 While you’re going through all that trouble, you’ll need to locate and repair any leaks.
 This can be VERY costly by the time all is said and done.”

 It’s also important to consider just how scarce and expensive R22 will become in 2020.
 This means any potential future leaks and refills could become a logistical mess, thanks to R22’s phased out status.
 Once 2020 is officially here, the only available stock will be what’s been recovered from older HVAC units.

 GreenBox Heating And Air: Helping Central Kentucky Transition Away from R22

 Thanks to GreenBox Heating and Air’s flexible financing options, moving away from HVAC units that run on R22 is easier and more painless than ever before.
-Our team of licensed experts have the skills and knowledge to help make new air conditioning unit installations a breeze.
-You’ll also have the security knowing you won’t have to worry about using a HVAC system that runs on a refrigerant that is no longer readily available to the public.
-At GreenBox, we can help set you up with a new unit, or install one you’ve already purchased.
+Our team of locally licensed HVAC experts has the skills and knowledge to help make new air conditioning unit installations a breeze.
+You’ll also have the security knowing you won’t have to worry about using an HVAC system that runs on a refrigerant that is no longer readily available to the public.
+At GreenBox, we can help set you up with a new unit or install the one you’ve already purchased.